blackstc/linked-lists/README.md

 ## Objectives

 * Explain what a linked list is, and describe 3 types of linked lists
-* Explain how linked lists are useful for Stacks and Queues
-* Describe the tradeoffs of a linked list compared to an array
+* Be comfortable implementing a basic linked list

 ### What is a linked list?